 Lung cancer is the top cause of cancer deaths in both men and women.
 But this wasn't always the case.
-Prior to the widespread use of mechanical cigarette rollers, lung cancer was rare.
-Today, smoking causes nearly nine out of 10 lung cancer deaths, while radon gas, pollution, and other chemical exposures play a smaller role.
-Newly-developed drugs provide new hope for those diagnosed today.
+Before the widespread use of mechanical cigarette rollers, lung cancer was rare.
+Today, smoking causes nearly 9 out of 10 lung cancer deaths, while radon gas, pollution, and other chemicals play a smaller role.
+Newly developed drugs can offer hope for people diagnosed today.

 How Smoking Causes Lung Cancer

-Cigarettes are not only packed with cancer-causing chemicals -- they also disarm the lungs' natural defense system.
+Cigarettes are not only packed with cancer-causing chemicals, but they also disarm the lungs' natural defense system.
 The airways are lined with tiny hairs known as cilia.
 These hairs protect the lungs by sweeping out toxins, bacteria, and viruses.
-Tobacco smoke paralyzes the cilia so they can't do their job.
-This allows carcinogens to collect in the lungs.
+Tobacco smoke stops the cilia from doing their job.
+This allows the cancer-causing chemicals to collect in the lungs.

 Lung Cancer Symptoms

-Lung cancer begins in stealth mode.
+Lung cancer begins quietly.
 There are usually no symptoms or warning signs in the early stages.
-As it progresses, symptoms are typically non-specific and may include:
+As it gets worse, symptoms may include:

 Chest pain, especially during deep breaths

 Can lung cancer be found early?
 A type of scan called spiral CT may pick up up early lung cancers in some people, but it's not clear whether it finds them early enough to save lives.

 The U.S. Preventive Services Task Force recommends annual screening for lung cancer with low-dose CT in adults between 55 and 80 years who have a 30 "pack-year" smoking history and currently smoke or have quit within the past 15 years.
 Doctors figure out the pack year by multiplying the number of packs of cigarettes smoked every day by the number of years the person has smoked.
 Screening can stop once a person has not smoked for 15 years.